jmformenti/local-llm-server/README.md

 print(llm("[INST] Who are you? [/INST]"))
 ```
 Note that the prompt is enclosed by *[INST]* because we are using an instruction model trained this way, check the [model card](https://huggingface.co/TheBloke/Mixtral-8x7B-Instruct-v0.1-GGUF).

+## Limitations

+The backend API does not support parallel requests, currently in development [here](https://github.com/abetlen/llama-cpp-python/pull/951).